bferster/liza/README.md

 # L I Z A - Live Interactive Visualization Agent

+A tool for engaging people in highly affective script-driven discourse towards learning and/or practicing goal-directed behaviors.

 This tool is implelemented in Javascript

 ### Dependencies